Liverpool Walton

 Capacity: Theatre Style - 80, Cabaret Style - 54.

-Worship Hall with Expansion Zone (Secondary Hall)
+Main Worship Hall with Expansion Zone (Secondary Hall)

 The wall between the Main Worship Hall and the Secondary Hall is a bi-folding wall and can be opened to increase the size of the Main Worship Hall from 228m² to 320m².
-This setting is ideal for the larger conferences & events we host and for examinations etc. In terms of multimedia, there are speakers in the expansion zone that are linked the main sound system.
+This setting is ideal for the larger conferences & events we host and for examinations etc. In terms of multimedia, there are speakers in the expansion zone that are linked to the main sound system.
 There are no screens but the screens in the Main Worship Hall can still be clearly seen.
 The ceiling in the expansion zone is a dropped/suspended ceiling and so is lower than the ceiling in the Main Worship Hall, but again this doesn’t obstruct acoustics or view.

 The Main Worship Hall with Expansion Zone costs £40/hour